xenondevs/Docs/docs/nova/addon/blocks/tileentity/holders.md

         ```

         1. The parent TileEntity that the holder is attached to.
-        2. A config reloadable value that stores the maximum amount of energy that can be stored.
-(See [Config](../../configs.md) for more info).
+        2. A config reloadable value that stores the maximum amount of energy that can be stored (See [Config](../../configs.md) for more info).
 The
            actual maximum amount is calculated with upgrades.
         3. (optional) A boolean value that determines if the holder should provide an infinite amount of energy.
 Can be used
            for creative blocks (E.g. a creative power cell).